 800 refugees from Austria, East Germany, Poland and Yugoslavia embarked aboard the SS 'Sydney' at Naples, Italy.

-800 refugees from Austria, East Germany, Poland and Yugoslavia embarked aboard the SS 'Sydney' at Naples, Italy.
+Background: 800 refugees from Austria, East Germany, Poland and Yugoslavia embarked aboard the SS 'Sydney' at Naples, Italy.
 August 3 to start a new life in Australia.

 The refugee families were looked after by the International Centre for European Emigrants, a body which equipped them with the necessary means to enable them to look after themselves once they reach their destination.